jdkruzr/notable1/app/code_overview.md

 # Notable Code Overview

+This is android app for writing notes for e-ink devices like Boox Target Android SDK is 33

 ## Core Application Classes
 - **MainActivity.kt**: Main entry point for the Android application
 - **NotableApp.kt**: Application class that initializes core components